NVIDIA/NeMo/docs/source/core/core.rst

 and produce typed outputs.
 Such modules typically represent data layers, encoders, decoders, language models, loss functions, or methods of combining activations.
 NeMo makes it easy to combine and re-use these building blocks while providing a level of semantic correctness checking via its neural type system.

-.. note:: *All Neural Modules inherit from ``torch.nn.Module`` and, therefore, compatible with PyTorch ecosystem.*
+.. note:: *All Neural Modules inherit from ``torch.nn.Module`` and are therefore compatible with the PyTorch ecosystem.*

 There are 3 types on Neural Modules: